rblades/dhworkbook_master/docs/module-5/Exercises.md

 4. Do you see the embed code that Google provides, and the code to integrate the font into your CSS (stylesheet)?
 Leave this window open &mdash; we're going to use it in a moment.

-5. Make a new repository for this exercise.
+5. Make a new repository on GitHub.

 6. In your repository, click the button beside 'branch'.